Program pathway tracks:

 Hybrid Weekend Program at North Atlanta/Norcross

 Our Hybrid Weekend MSOT program track is located at the Brenau North Atlanta Campus in Norcross, GA.
 This program track begins once per year in January in the Spring semester and is completed in 9 semesters.
 Students take 8-13 credit hours per semester, with on-ground classes every other weekend on Friday evening and all day Saturday.
 Students have a significant amount of online coursework between class meeting times along with a variety of fieldwork obligations outside regular class hours.
-Students in this program track should plan to devote 20-30 hours each week to coursework, fieldwork, and assignments.
+Students in this program track should plan to devote 30-50 hours each week to class meetings, fieldwork, and assignments.
 This program track is ideal for individuals who work full time or have other significant commitments during the weekdays.

 Hybrid Day Program at North Atlanta/Norcross

 Our Hybrid Day MSOT program track is located at the Brenau North Atlanta Campus in Norcross, GA.
 This program track begins once per year in May in the Summer semester and is completed in 7 semesters.
 Students take 9-17 credit hours per semester and participate in different types of fieldwork throughout the program.
 Classes are held on-ground 2-3 days each week.
 Students have a significant amount of online coursework between class meeting times along with fieldwork obligations outside regular class hours.
-Students in this track should plan to devote 40-50 hours a week to coursework , fieldwork and assignments.
+Students in this track should plan to devote 30-50 hours a week to class meetings , fieldwork and assignments.
 This program track is a good choice for individuals who wish to work part- time during the week or weekend, but are able to devote full time to their studies in this altered schedule.

 Visit either Campus to learn more about the MSOT options at Brenau University